b0gdan-iacob/ernest/README.md

-# oreste
+# ernest

-## What is the oreste
+## What is the ernest

-Oreste is yet another OSINT Tool for research porposes only.
+ernest is yet another OSINT Tool for research porposes only.
 It allows you to gather information about the target via email, phone or image and generate an report.

 #### Features: :eyes: